128GB

 So when you see a picture like this it doesn’t have to mean anything, especially if it’s boastfully advertised.

 While it may be hard to always keep up with recent technology and cope with everyday’s information clutter it’s rather easy to take a cautious approach and first verify the claims of a seller or brand.
-If you can’t or don’t care about it – well, then it’s “buy at your own risk”.
+And most importantly, check the price!
+If its going for less than $200 or offers bidding from $0 on, chances are you looking at a fake.
+If you don’t care about these signs – well, then it’s “buy at your own risk”.
 For deeper information on the subject of forgeries feel free to read my ezine article 128 GB Flash Drives – Fake Or Fact?

 Thankfully the real deal is out now too and I’m sure that the manufacturers together with reputable stores and retailers will keep a close eye on any fraudulent activities.
 Let’s face it, none of them want their reputations harmed or damaged.
 And nobody wants frustrated or dissatisfied consumers.
 So do others and yourself a favor and report any suspicious 128GB flash drive listings you come across.